awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/create-test-executables.md

 + For test suites that use arguments or environment variables from the `test.json` files to determine which tests to run, you can create a single test case executable for the entire test suite, or a test executable for each test group in the test suite\.
 + For a test suite where you want to run specific tests based on specified commands, you create one test case executable for each test case in the test suite\.

 As a test writer, you can determine which approach is appropriate for your use case and structure your test case executable accordingly\.
-Make sure that your provide the correct test case executable path in each `test.json` file, and that the specified executable runs correctly\.
+Make sure that you provide the correct test case executable path in each `test.json` file, and that the specified executable runs correctly\.

 When all devices are ready for a test case to run, IDT reads the following files:
 + The `test.json` for the selected test case determines the processes to start and the environment variables to set\.
 + The `suite.json` for the test suite determines the environment variables to set\.

-IDT starts the required test exexutable process based on the commands and arguments specified in the `test.json` file, and passes the required environment variables to the process\.
+IDT starts the required test executable process based on the commands and arguments specified in the `test.json` file, and passes the required environment variables to the process\.

 ## Use the IDT Client SDK<a name="idt-client-sdk"></a>